 Ready to move on to the products?
 Let’s get started.

-Product Information: MAC Prep + Prime SPF 50 Primer, Make Up For Ever HD Microperfecting Primer in Green, Laura Mercier Oil Free Foundation Primer, Bare Minerals Prime Time, Clarins Instant Smooth Perfecting Touch, L’Oreal Studio Secrets Magic Perfecting Base, Smashbox Photo Finish Light
+Products: MAC Prep + Prime SPF 50 Primer, Make Up For Ever HD Microperfecting Primer in Green, Laura Mercier Oil Free Foundation Primer, Bare Minerals Prime Time, Clarins Instant Smooth Perfecting Touch, L’Oreal Studio Secrets Magic Perfecting Base, Smashbox Photo Finish Light

 How did we live before makeup primer?
 This miracle product can reduce redness, keep your makeup in place all day, fill in imperfections and make it easier to hide blemishes.
 Unfortunately, most of the best primers are high-end, but this is one product that’s definitely worth the splurge.